 - Museum Hotel – This is probably the most sought after upscale cave hotel because of the stunning balloon views and beautiful pool.

 7 Day Turkey Itinerary Days 6-7: Bodrum & Ephesus

 Bodrum is known for its luxurious seaside hotels, and Nikki Beach Resort & Spa Bodrum is a total stand out!
 The private pool, turquoise coast villas have “to die for” unobstructed views of Torba Bay.
 Our first thought, and honestly every thought after was – we want to live here!

 You can go totally low key and just enjoy the villa or the hotel’s infinity pool.
 If you have kids, there’s a nice family beach.
 OR, you can live it up at the next door Nikki Beach Club with live music and fun party scene.

-Other Things to Do in Bodrum
+Fun Things to Do in Bodrum

-- Spend an afternoon in Bodrum.
-The charming harbor town has restaurants and souvenir shopping.
+- Spend an afternoon in Bodrum town.
+The charming harbor has restaurants and souvenir shopping.

 - Take a day cruise from Bodrum harbor on a wooden Gulet boat and spend a leisurely afternoon exploring the coastline and bays.

 - This is a great place to hop over to Greece.
 You can do a full day trip to the island of Kos.
 It’s only a 40 minute ferry ride to be in another country.
 Even though it’s so close, it really feels like Greece and different from Turkey.
 You can also start your journey to Santorini if you are planning a Turkey and Greece Itinerary.